SuperOfficeDocs/superoffice-docs/docs/api/search/selection/services/add-member-to-static-selection-services.md

 ---
-# Mandatory fields.
-title: add_members_static_selection_services      # (Required) Very important for SEO.
+title: add_members_static_selection_services
-description: How to add members to a static selection using services # (Required) Important for SEO.
+description: How to add members to a static selection using services
 author: {github-id}             # Your GitHub alias. so.date: 05.11.2016
 keywords: search,services